BryanMwangi/pine/README.md

 ## Limitations

-- No support for websockets out of the box
 - No support for file uploads out of the box
 - No support for sessions out of the box